Starting a 501(c)(3) Nonprofit in Texas is Easy

-Once these four conditions have been met your nonprofit can apply for 501(c)(3) tax-exempt status by filing Form-1023 online.
+Once these four conditions have been met your nonprofit can apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service (IRS) by filing Form-1023 online.

 If your application is approved, the IRS will send you a determination letter stating that your organization is exempt from federal taxes under section 501(c)(3).